 Offers free, confidential information and resources on cancer-related legal issues to cancer survivors, their families, friends, employers, and others coping with cancer

 Offers information on your rights and the laws that apply to your state, including filing charges for discrimination.
 Also has special information for people with cancer: “Questions and Answers About Cancer in the Workplace and the Americans with Disabilities Act (ADA),”which can be found on the EEOC website at www.eeoc.gov/laws/types/cancer.cfm

 For information on dealing with the potential impact cancer may have on your career, creating an action plan, sharing your diagnosis with employers and co-workers, legal issues, and insurance issues

 Survivorship A to Z, Inc.

-Has financial, legal, and practical information for people facing a cancer diagnosis
+Has financial, legal, and practical information on dealing with employers and co-workers for people facing a cancer diagnosis

 Landay, DS.
 Be Prepared: The Complete Financial, Legal, and Practical Guide to Living with Cancer, HIV, and other Life-Challenging Conditions.
 1998.
 New York, St. Martin’s Press.

 Survivorship A to Z. What Is The Right Time To Go On Disability?
 Accessed at www.survivorshipatoz.org/cancer/topics/work-preparing-for-disability-short-term/?sid=567 on April 2, 2014.

 US Department of Labor.
 Employment Laws: Disability & Discrimination.
 Accessed at www.dol.gov/odep/pubs/fact/laws.htm on March 21, 2014.